Bradley E. Patt, PhD ‐ Chairman & Chief Executive Officer

 Andy has worked with TheraCell as Chief Technology Officer since March 2011 and has more than 30 years leadership experience in the medical device industry and is an expert in orthobiologics, orthopaedics, and biomaterials with more than 30 US patents and patent applications.

+Andy is also Adjunct Associate Professor at the Prince of Wales Clinical School, UNSW, Sydney, Australia.
 Previous experience includes being the founder and President of Accent Biomedical, a provider of innovation services, and Chief Technology Officer at Anika Therapeutics, NASDAQ listed developer of hyaluronic acid based products for orthopedics, ophthalmics and aesthetic dermatology.
 Prior to this he was Vice President R&D and General Manager at Spine Wave Inc. a Connecticut based start up spine company.
 There he was responsible for development of injectable nucleus replacement and other motion preserving technologies.
 Andy spent over twenty years at Smith & Nephew, both in the US and UK.
 As Group Director of R&D at Smith & Nephew Endoscopy in Boston, USA he led 80+ engineers developing implants, RF and mechanical resection systems, fluid management systems for arthroscopy and endoscopy applications.
 He also led the company’s successful efforts to improve the effectiveness of the product development process.
 As Program Manager for Orthopedics and Endoscopy and Head of Materials Research at Smith & Nephew’s Group Research Center in York, UK he formulated and led long term research programs in orthopedics, spine and endoscopy, setting up joint ventures in tissue engineering and collaborative research programs with numerous universities.

 Ali Hussain, PhD ‐ Director Wound Care